hwabbott/business-dress-scale/README.md

 ### Calculation of Business Dress scale

 To calculate the rank / index on the Business Dress Scale, use the included JavaScript function.

-The above table just gives a general summary of the scale and does not represent all inputs nor does it display all of the logic built-into the function.
+The above table just gives a general summary of the scale and does not represent all inputs nor does it display all of the logic built into the function.